 Essential policies we think would be useful for you when starting a new church.
 Please let us know if there are other policies you are after by contacting email@example.com.

-HTB Group has a password policy in place for a number of reasons:
+A comprehensive password policy is key for a number of reasons:

-Complex passwords are less easily guessed, meaning your HTB Group account is more secure and less likely to be hacked.
+Complex passwords are less easily guessed, meaning your account is more secure and less likely to be hacked.

 The expiry date means that if someone does have access to your account without you knowing it, that access will end when the passwords change.